 Base Salary.
 Salaries are determined within the context of a targeted total cash compensation level for each position.
-Base salary is a fixed portion of the targeted annual cash compensation, with the specific portion varying based on differences in the size, scope or complexity of the jobs as well as the tenure and performance level of incumbents in the positions.
+Base salary is a fixed portion of the targeted annual cash compensation, with the specific portion varying based on differences in the size, scope or complexity of the jobs as well as the tenure and individual performance level of incumbents in the positions.
 Points are assigned to positions using a job evaluation system developed by Hay Group, and AutoZone maintains salary ranges based on the job evaluations originally constructed with Hay Group's help.
-These salary ranges are updated annually based on broad-based survey data; in addition to Hay Group survey data, AutoZone uses surveys published by Mercer and Hewitt Associates, among others, for this purpose.
-As discussed below, neither the Compensation Committee of the Board of Directors nor AutoZone management routinely engages independent compensation consultants for the purpose of setting individual executive pay levels or incentive targets.
+These salary ranges are usually updated annually based on broad-based survey data; in addition to Hay Group survey data, AutoZone uses surveys published by Mercer and Hewitt Associates, among others, for this purpose, as discussed below.